mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 ---------------------------------------------------------------------------------------------
 # Generative VS Discriminative Model
+Machine Learning models can be typically divided into two types.
+Discriminative and Generative models.
+Discriminative models deal with classification or categorization of the data, examples include SVMs, linear/logistic regression, CRFs etc. Generative approaches model how the data is generated and various other tasks can be further addressed with this generative information, examples include HMMs, GMM, Boltzman machines.
+Deep learning models such as DBMs, Variational Auto-encoders are again generative models.

+If you are keen on studying generative models and delving deeper into them, I would say concepts and thorough knowledge on Probabilistic graphical models is essential.
+If your focus is on Discriminative models or planning to use deep learning as a blackbox then you can get away without PGM and its probably not very essential.
+But if you are planning for a research either in implicit or explicit generative models or especially deep generative models, then I strongly recommend PGM as a course.
+Its a valuable tool for sure.

  - Generative algorithm: learning each structure, and then classifying it using the knowledge you just gained
  - Discriminative algorithm: determining the difference in the each without learning the structure, and then classifying the data_point.
 <img src="https://user-images.githubusercontent.com/31917400/52206132-3a894180-2871-11e9-8cdd-81ac93c74e1d.jpg" />